On this page

 Where Layzr goes further

-Lighthouse is good at deterministic checks.
+Lighthouse is useful for browser checks.
 It can tell you if a label is missing, if CLS is bad, or if a WebMCP annotation is invalid.
-It cannot tell you whether the page explains the product well, whether the next step feels obvious, or whether an agent-style task actually reaches the right outcome.
+It cannot tell you whether the page explains the product well, whether the next step is obvious, or whether a task reaches the right outcome.

 Agent-friendly website checklist